 We extend credit to our customers based on an assessment of a customer's financial circumstances, generally without requiring collateral.
 To assist in the scheduling of production and the shipping of seasonal products, we offer customers discounts for placing preseason orders and extended payment terms for taking delivery before the peak shipping season.
 These extended payment terms increase our exposure to the risk of uncollectible receivables.
 In addition, we face increased risk of order reduction or cancellation when dealing with financially ailing retailers or retailers struggling with economic uncertainty.
-Some of our significant customers have experienced financial difficulties in the past, which in turn have had an adverse effect on our business, and we believe that retailers are being more cautious than usual with orders as a result of weakness in the retail economy.
+Some of our significant customers have experienced financial difficulties in the past, which in turn have had an adverse effect on our business.
 A slowing economy in our key markets could have an adverse effect on the financial health of our customers, which could in turn have a material adverse effect on our results of operations and financial condition.